 Our observations regarding MBP methylation in MS lesions and lesion-derived OPCs are novel, yet remain correlational.
-As we have suggested previously, it is important to investigate the potential cause-and-effect relationship between epigenetic signatures and functional read-outs, such as oligodendrocyte differentiation (31).
-Over the past years, epigenetic editing, using CRISPR-dCas9 engineered systems, has proven to be a powerful tool to provide evidence of functional consequences of epigenetic changes at specific loci (50).
-In the present study, we made use of both a CRISPR-dCas9-TET1 and a CRISPR-dCas9-DNMT3a vector to target and demethylate or methylate, respectively, the MBP promotor region with the final aim of assessing the influence on oligodendrocyte differentiation capacity (51, 52).
-We used two cell culture models, i.e. human iPSC-derived oligodendrocytes and HOG cells, which we transfected with the epigenetic editing vector to target the MBP gene, and assessed the effects on MBP protein expression and cellular morphology.
+As we have suggested previously, it is important to investigate the potential cause-and-effect relationship between epigenetic signatures and functional read-outs, such as oligodendrocyte differentiation [25].
+Over the past years, epigenetic editing, using CRISPR-dCas9 engineered systems, has proven to be a powerful tool to provide evidence of functional consequences of epigenetic changes at specific loci [51].
+In the present study, we made use of both a CRISPR-dCas9-TET1 and a CRISPR-dCas9-DNMT3a vector to target and demethylate or methylate, respectively, the MBP promotor region with the final aim of assessing the influence on oligodendrocyte differentiation capacity [27, 50].
+We used two cell culture models, i.e., human iPSCderived oligodendrocytes and HOG cells, which we transfected with the epigenetic editing vector to target the MBP gene, and assessed the effects on MBP protein expression, cellular morphology, and myelination capacity.
 As a control for transfection and steric hindrance, we transfected cells with a catalytic inactive version of the vectors that are unable to (de)methylate.
-Interestingly, we observed significant functional effects after targeted demethylation of the MBP gene, resulting in higher MBP expression and a more differentiated cellular morphology, both in iPSC-derived oligodendrocytes and in the HOG cell line.
-Targeted methylation showed less pronounced effects, yet did reveal a consistent trend towards reduced MBP protein expression and lower cellular complexity.
+Interestingly, we observed significant functional effects after targeted demethylation of the MBP gene, resulting in higher MBP expression, a more differentiated cellular morphology, as well as an increased myelination capacity.
+Targeted methylation showed less-pronounced effects, yet did reveal a consistent trend towards reduced MBP protein expression and lower cellular complexity.
 A possible explanation for this could be that the baseline default methylation status of both cell culture types already levelled around 80%, leaving little room for effects of additional (hyper)methylation by the CRISPR-dCas9-DNMT3a vector.
-A limitation of the CRISPR-dCas9based epigenetic editing tool, is the possible off-target effects due to undesired binding to other genomic regions.
-The endonuclease inactive CRISPR-dCas9-based epigenetic editing tool acts mainly as a cargo protein to guide the effector domains to the desired region, and is therefore more tolerant to mismatches between the sgRNA and the DNA loci (53).
+A limitation of the CRISPR-dCas9-based epigenetic editing tool is the possible off-target effects due to undesired binding to other genomic regions.
+The endonuclease inactive CRISPR-dCas9-based epigenetic editing tool acts mainly as a cargo protein to guide the effector domains to the desired region, and is therefore more tolerant to mismatches between the sgRNA and the DNA loci [33].
 As we cannot completely rule out possible off-target events, we designed our sgRNA in such way that the predicted off-target sites were located in non-coding genomic regions.